 What You Need to Know about Registries

 Many questions about neuromuscular diseases remain unanswered.
 Scientific advances in recent years have improved treatment but not managed to cure these diseases.
 New treatments are emerging, and clinical studies and research plans calling for patient participation are currently in development.

 When medical researchers plan a clinical trial, they must find good subjects and contact them quickly.
-Often, not enough people with neuromuscular diseases live nearby a specific center to enable researchers there to conduct a trial.
+Often, not enough people with neuromuscular diseases live nearby a specific centre to enable researchers there to conduct a trial.
 Finding subjects nearby may help clinical trials to begin sooner.

 That’s where registries come in.
 Registries link researchers and DMD patients – enabling faster communication and recruitment for clinical trials.

 Led by the University of Calgary, the Canadian Neuromuscular Disease Registry (CNDR) is a Canada-wide registry of people diagnosed with a neuromuscular disease.
 It collects important medical information from Canadians with neuromuscular diseases to better our understanding of these disorders and speed the development of new therapies.
 The four-year-old registry has recruited 2,000 patients from across Canada.

 TREAT-NMD maintains a European registry.
 Its database is located in Marseille, France.
 TREAT-NMD receives coded medical information from registries around the world, including the NDRC.

 If you give your consent, the NDRC will send a copy of your medical record to the TREAT-NMD database.
 It will be beneficial to researchers worldwide.
 TREAT-NMD will never have access to your name or other personal information.
 A secret number will be assigned to your medical information.
 You can still participate in the NDRC if you do not want to share your medical information with TREAT-NMD.